-As you have seen in the previous sections, ConSol workflows can be set up rather easily using the Process Designer's graphical interface.
-However, in order to bring "real intelligence" into workflows, programming, i.e., writing ConSol CM workflow scripts which are used in the workflow activities and preconditions, is required.
+As you have seen in the previous sections, ConSol workflows can be set up rather easily using the graphical interface.
+However, in order to bring "real intelligence" into workflows, programming, i.e., writing scripts which are used in the workflow elements, is required.